Search

 </Icon>

 This way, the Lism Icon component processes p and fz, while the external component Hoge reliably receives size.
-(In this particular example, exProps is not strictly necessary since Lism does not currently process size, but explicitly marking external component props ensures no future conflicts.)
+(In this example, exProps is not strictly required since Lism does not currently process size, but explicitly marking external component props prevents future conflicts.)

 Class output order